Italy–Spain relations: 21st century

 In January 2022, Spain proposed to Italy the signing of a Friendship Treaty between the two countries.
 Spanish foreign minister Albares proposed to his Italian counterpart Di Maio the "relaunch" of the relationship between the parliaments of Spain and Italy and raised the prospect of creating an investment forum between companies from both countries pertaining to projects making use of EU funds.
 In November, the Italian Prime Minister, Giorgia Meloni, stated that cooperation on energy, "real economy" and immigration will continue, strengthening bilateral relations within the common framework of the EU and NATO.

+Bilateral relations between Italy and Spain deteriorated significantly in July 2026, following the 2026 Morocco–Spain border incident when Italy temporarily suspended the Schengen free-travel agreement with Spain and reinstated targeted air and sea border controls.
+Prime Minister Giorgia Meloni called for Spain to be suspended from the Schengen Area, claiming that "uncontrolled illegal immigration poses a real threat to the security of Europe's borders" on X. In response, the Spanish government rejected statements by Italy and summoned Italy's ambassador to Madrid, with foreign Minister José Manuel Albares calling the Italian government's remarks inappropriate.
+The Government of Spain denounced the restrictions as discriminatory and imposed border controls on all air and sea travel from Italy, in the face of the "persistent irregular migratory pressure suffered by the Transalpine country".

 Cultural exchange

 During the Age of Discovery, famous Italian explorers and travelers were part of modern Spanish history.
 Examples include Amerigo Vespucci, Christopher Columbus and Francesco Guicciardini.

 Diaspora

 A Eurostat publication in 2016 estimated that 187,847 Italian citizens live in Spain and 19,094 Spanish citizens live in Italy.